Westgate Elementary School in Lakewood, CO.

 Our School Yard Initiative (SYI) funds projects to inspire more active physical play and enhance outdoor learning on school grounds.
 All projects must be designed, in part, by students.
 This program emphasizes projects that reach underserved youth and families who may otherwise have limited access to quality parks.
 All projects are required to be open to the public during non-school hours.

-Beginning in 2016, elementary schools awarded grants can elect to become partner schools in Colorado Parks and Wildlife's Schools and Outdoor Learning Environments program (SOLE).
-SOLE provides outdoor experiences and teacher training to help students and families connect with nature on-site, and through fourth grade field trips to nearby natural spaces.
+Elementary schools awarded grants can elect to become partner schools in Colorado Parks and Wildlife's Schools and Outdoor Learning Environments program (SOLE).
+SOLE provides outdoor experiences and teacher training to help students and families connect with nature on-site, and through fourth-grade field trips to nearby natural spaces.

 WHO CAN APPLY

-Schools can apply if they partner with an eligible local government, such as a city, county or parks and recreation district.
-These entities can sponsor projects on behalf of ineligible entities like school districts as well as unincorporated cities, towns and community groups.
+Schools can apply if they partner with an eligible local government, such as a city, county or park and recreation district.

-While most schools are eligible to apply, the majority of successful applicants have Free and Reduced Lunch rates above 40%, and/or propose projects that help overcome significant barriers to youth and families enjoying the outdoors in their communities.
-We strongly recommend contacting GOCO staff before beginning work on your application to ensure that your project will compete well in the initiative, or to recommend other opportunities.
+The majority of successful applicants have Free and Reduced Lunch rates above 40% and/or propose projects that help overcome significant barriers to youth and families enjoying the outdoors in their communities.
+We strongly recommend contacting GOCO staff before beginning work on your application to ensure that your project will compete well.

 Charter schools should review the application carefully for requirements regarding land ownership.
-We are working to better support the growing need from charter schools, though short-term leases can present challenges to participation.
+We are working to better support the growing need from charter schools, though short-term leases can present challenges to participation in this grant program.